charlierobson/m5conversion/README.md

 Patched code not being hit?
 * did it contain call to bios or other address that might be over-patched?

+* watch out for mame OUT/IN detection and OTIR/INIR

+Irqs not firing despite EI?
+* int bit in vdp register 1
+* reti needs to have been called
+* retn anywhere?

 regex